Roy Moore's sexual assault allegations cloud Alabama special Senate election

 He’s argued that Muslims shouldn’t be able to serve in Congress; he promoted the conspiracy theory that former President Barack Obama wasn’t born in the U.S.; he said in a 2005 interview that “homosexual conduct” should be illegal.

-But even still, Steven Taylor, the political science chair at Alabama’s Troy University, thought voters in the deep red state of Alabama could look the other way.
+But even still, Steven Taylor, a political science professor at Alabama’s Troy University, thought voters in the deep red state of Alabama could look the other way.

 “In some ways, that Roy Moore has a very strong religious element to his politics is not substantially out of the mainstream for the state,” Taylor told Fox News.